activescott/gpu-agent/README.md

 - [ ] add contact us page
 - [ ] Solicit info from the community on all model pages - especially unknown GPU/accelerator ones.
 Have a 👍👎 on information accuracy for models and gpu pages
   - [ ] Ideally give people the opportunity to edit the pages by putting info pages in their own repo and triggering deploys based on them changing.
+- [ ] investigate affiliate programs:
+  - Gamestop has an affiliate program for 1.5% and VERY good prices on GPU: https://www.gamestop.com/affiliate.html
-- [ ] investigate amazon and newegg affiliate programs: https://promotions.newegg.com/affiliate_program/affiliate.html
+  - amazon and newegg affiliate programs: https://promotions.newegg.com/affiliate_program/affiliate.html
 - [x] Model Page Prompt: Look for BibTeX information on the pages and consider any "to cite this model" kind of indications as the authoritative link for the model.
 - [x] Model Page Prompt: Include https://catalog.ngc.nvidia.com as a research source
 - [x] Model Page Prompt: When using arXiv, be sure that it is the paper that describes and introduces the model, not one that merely references it.